perfood/couch-auth/README.md

 Authentication required.
 Changes the user's email.
 Required field: `newEmail`.

+Note: The server returns an answer once the email has been verified as valid and whether this email already exists in the DB, not waiting for the update of the email to complete.

 ##### `GET /session`

+**Deprecated**.
+Attempt to access the (user's) CouchDB `/` instead.

 Returns information on the current session if it is valid.
 Otherwise you will get a 401 unauthorized response.